Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Computational Techniques for Stationary Gaussian Processes

 if and only if the matrix $\m{A} = d_{\lambda}^{-1} \del[1]{a^{(\lambda)}_{k_1 k_2}}$ is idempotent, namely ${\m{A}^2=\m{A}}$. \end{restatable} \begin{proof} \Cref{appdx:proofs}. \end{proof}

 It follows that if the scaled coefficient matrix $\m{A}$ whose entries are $d_{\lambda}^{-1} a^{(\lambda)}_{k_1 k_2}$ is an orthogonal projection, then generalized random phase Fourier features sampling is possible.
-By positive semidefiniteness, $\m{A}$ has an eigendecomposition
+By positive semi-definiteness, $\m{A}$ has an eigendecomposition

 where $\alpha_k^{(\lambda)}$ are non-negative eigenvalues, and the columns of $\m{U}_{(\lambda)}$ are an orthonormal basis of eigenvectors of $\m{A}$.
 Reinterpreting this matrix product as a sum, we can write